rutgerblom/SDDC.Lab/README.md

   * Added a "VM Network" VLAN to the deployment for virtual machine networking within the nested environment.
   * The VyOS router provides a DHCP service for the "VM Network" VLAN.
   * The "ntp_server" variable is now used in the VyOS configuration as well.
-  * The "dns2" variable is now also used for the nested ESXi hosts (if defined).
+  * The "dns2" variable is now used for the nested ESXi hosts (if defined).
   * A default route is now configured in the VyOs router using the "router_default_gw" variable.
   * Improved format and structure of the answerfile for better readibility.
   * The "answerfile.yml" has been renamed to "answerfile_sample.yml" to prevent overwriting of the user's local "answerfile.yml" (also see [Usage](#Usage)).